On quaternionic analysis and a certain generalized fractal-fractional $\psi$-Fueter operator

 A combination of Definitions \ref{defbfractal} and \ref{defchi} yields.

-\begin{definition} Let $\beta\in [0,1]$, the proportional $\beta$-fractal derivative of $f:I\to\mathbb R$ with respect to $\nu(\eta, t)$ and $\sigma$ is defined to be
+\begin{Definition} Let $\beta\in [0,1]$, the proportional $\beta$-fractal derivative of $f:I\to\mathbb R$ with respect to $\nu(\eta, t)$ and $\sigma$ is defined to be

-if it exists for all $t\in I$. \end{definition}
+if it exists for all $t\in I$. \end{Definition}

-\begin{remark} Given $\alpha \in (0,1] $ and $k\in \mathbb N$ we will consider the $k$-truncated exponential function defined as follows
+\begin{Remark} Given $\alpha \in (0,1] $ and $k\in \mathbb N$ we will consider the $k$-truncated exponential function defined as follows

 for all $t\in \mathbb R$.
-For $k=1$ we have $e(t^{\alpha})_1= 1+ t^{\alpha}$ and for $k=\infty$ we have $e(t^{\alpha})_\infty = e^{t^{\alpha}}$. \end{remark}
+For $k=1$ we have $e(t^{\alpha})_1= 1+ t^{\alpha}$ and for $k=\infty$ we have $e(t^{\alpha})_\infty = e^{t^{\alpha}}$. \end{Remark}

-\begin{remark} Important particular case, when the proportional and fractal measure in Definition \ref{defpropbfractal} are given by for all $\sigma\in [0,1]$ and $t\in I$ allows to introduce some cases of generalized fractal-fractional derivative to consider.
+\begin{Remark} Important particular case, when the proportional and fractal measure in Definition \ref{defpropbfractal} are given by for all $\sigma\in [0,1]$ and $t\in I$ allows to introduce some cases of generalized {fractal derivative} to consider.
 For $f\in C^1(I)$ we have

 for all $t\in I$.
 The particular cases $k=1,\infty$ reduces to

 where clearly the conditions $\alpha\in (0,1]$ and $t>0$ are necessary.